DeliaBarron/Kubernetes-Learning/docs/Linux Found/10-Services.md

 ## Service Types

 - **ClusterIP**: Service default.
-Only provides access internally. so it exposes the service within the k8s cluster.
+Only provides ACCESS INTERNALLY. so it exposes the service within the k8s cluster.

 Kubernetes assigns this Service an IP (The *cluster IP*).
 The controller for that Service continuosly scans for Pods that match its label selector.
 Services are assumed to have virtual IPs only routable within the cluster network.